EwelinaKopacz/Excursion-Project-JavaScript/README.md

 # JavaScript Form - Excursion Project

 ## About the project:
+The aim of this project was create functionality like: load excursions form CSV file and presented them in a correct way, add a number of participants by client and show the summary, and posibility to make an order.

-In this project I had to add the logical structure using JavaScript.
-I had to plan all the functionality and decided what steps should I take to make it work.
-I got a very basic HTML and CSS structure and CSV file with two example excursion.
+I had to plan all the functionality (from scratch using JavaScript) and decided what steps should I take to make it work.
+I got a very basic HTML and CSS (appearance was improve too) structure and CSV file with two example excursion.

-* Hypothetical client after loading a file, should get a two excursion with detailed about them.
-I had to create the function to handle the file, split the data and remove unnecessary signs using regular expression.
+* Hypothetical client after loading a file, should get excursions with detailed about them.
+I had to create the function to handle the file, split the data and remove unnecessary signs using regular expression.The file added to the project contains only two travel's options.
+However, the whole system can hold and present more data, as needed and required by a client.

 * After choosing the excursion client can type the number of adults and children.
 In this place, I this step I created functionality to check what kind of data was typed.
-If data wasn't numbers client see the information about the wrong value.
+If data wasn't numbers or was empty, client see the information about the wrong value.
 If the value will be the number, client get a summary of excursion: number the adults, childen and cost.
 Client can remove the excursion clicked the sign "x", after that the total cost will be calculated.

 * In the last step, client can order the excursions using order form.
 In this step I creted functionality to check what kind of data was typed.
 Name and last name should contains only characters.
 Email is checking using regular expression /^[-\w.]+@([-\w]+.)+[a-z]+$/i.
 If data is incorrect, client will get an alert what kind of data should change.
 If data is fine, the order is finish and client will get the confirm with information:
     * "thank you for the order"